loading

 1

-How does a structural glazing system perform under wind loads and seismic conditions in high-rise buildings?
+How does a unitized curtain wall perform under high wind loads and seismic conditions?

 2